DoctorDragon/l4d2-tourney-rules/rules_EQCup3.md

 team, and the admins or casters.

 #####5.3 Casting
-The players agree that the matches may be casted according to the usual process.
+No teams have the right to refuse their matches from being casted.
 Access to mumble servers for ‘war rooms’ is appreciated but not required.

 #####5.4 Spectators and admins